bflamm13/numbersgame/README.md

 2) DB - store games available and history of generated numbers(maybe for analytics)
 3) refactor random number generates to decouple from lotterygame - just in case we want different generators
 4) refactor lotterygame to regular game, with bonus number game
-5) add powerplay feature to games, if available for game
+5) extend games with powerplay feature, if available for game